 Someone once told me if someone is ready to change, nothing I say will deter them.
 If they’re not ready, nothing I say will convince them.
 This removes the pressure, and reinforces it’s not up to me.
 It is not my responsibility to talk people into or out of anything.
 And the truth is, I can’t.

 If I built you a staircase to Happiness, it might enable you an easier way, but let’s be honest.
 The staircase alone won’t have the power to motivate the actual steps you’ll need to take to get there.
 I don’t have that kind of power.
 If you decide not to make the climb – that you’re not ready, or willing, or you want to try some other way – I can still support you 100%.
 I can sit with you on the bottom step, until you’re ready to make the climb in your own time.
 Just because I’ve blazed one trail to Happiness, doesn’t mean it’s the only way.
 It’s not my right to dictate your path.

-Blaming bars for enabling my alcoholism won't serve me, because it was me who took the first drink.
-I knew the risks, they were worth it to me, and I took them.
-When the pain became great enough, it was also me who checked into rehab at age 22.
+Open bars and liquer stores did not enable my drinking problem any more than the people willing to drink with me.
+I knew the risks, the consequences were worth it to me, and I accepted them.
+If anything, those people and places helped me realize why I wanted to stop for myself.
+When the pain became great enough, it was me who agreed to rehab.
 The consequences were no longer worth the relief I was getting from alcohol.
 I was willing to make the climb.

 I do not believe in enabling, as it relates to emotional support, because it suggests I might be the power behind someone else’s powerlessness.
 It assumes people are not smart enough and/or don’t have the right to make choices I may disagree with.
 It believes that my words or actions can save someone or determine their readiness for change.